What is Moringa?

 It is widely known that Moringa has medicinal properties, and the website of the Food and Agriculture Organization of the United Nations also states that Moringa products have antihypertensive, antispasmodic, anti-ulcer, anti-inflammatory, and cholesterol-reducing properties.
 However, more detailed research is required in the future.
 In this article, we will introduce the effects and effects that Moringa is currently believed to have.

-Antioxidant effect, anti-aging effect, prevention of lifestyle-related diseases
+1:The antioxidant effect, anti-aging effect, prevention of lifestyle-related diseases

 Some studies have shown that Moringa contains antioxidants such as quercetin and chlorogenic acid, and that leaf extracts have strong antioxidant properties against free radicals.